ajeetraina/dhi-sample-demos/mysql/guides/guides.md

 ### Connect to MySQL from the MySQL command line client

+Important: DHI MySQL images are server-only and cannot be used as client containers.
+For client connections, use the official MySQL image.

 The following command starts another `mysql` container instance and runs the `mysql` command line client against your original DHI MySQL container, allowing you to execute SQL statements against your database instance:

 ```console